jzhang512/Containerized_SHiELD_Workflow/postprocessing/instructions.md

 # Post-processing Instructions

 ## Volume Mounts
 Make sure you have a directory set up on the host machine: `home`.
-This will be the directory that the Jupyter will have access to.
+This will be the directory that the Jupyter Server will have access to.

 ## Run Behavior
-Upon running the image, you will be provided a link for the Jupyter link.
+Upon running the image, you will be provided a link for the Jupyter Server.

 ## Run Command Templates
 ### Docker